-We have an ICT suite, iPads, Chrome books and additional networked computers in each classroom.
+We teach ICT skills and utilise them across our teaching and learning, using iPads, Chrome books and networked computers in each classroom.
 ICT permeates all areas of the curriculum and brings the outside world into our classrooms.

 Musical Tuition

 The visiting Music Specialist visits P5 for 10 weeks per session.
 Visiting tutors in brass, woodwind and strings visit weekly to give lessons to individuals in P5-7.